awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/tutorial-ec2-auto-scaling-load-balancer.md

 1. On the **Details** tab, **Load balancing** shows any attached load balancer target groups or Classic Load Balancers\.

 1. On the **Activity** tab, in **Activity history**, you can verify that your instances launched successfully\.
 The **Status** column shows whether your Auto Scaling group has successfully launched instances\.
-If your instances fail to launch, you can find troubleshooting ideas for common instance launch issues in [Troubleshooting Amazon EC2 Auto Scaling](CHAP_Troubleshooting.md)\.
+If your instances fail to launch, you can find troubleshooting ideas for common instance launch issues in [Troubleshoot Amazon EC2 Auto Scaling](CHAP_Troubleshooting.md)\.

 1. On the **Instance management** tab, under **Instances**, you can verify that your instances are ready to receive traffic\.
 Initially, your instances are in the `Pending` state\.
 After an instance is ready to receive traffic, its state is `InService`\.
 The **Health status** column shows the result of the Amazon EC2 Auto Scaling health checks on your instances\.
 Although an instance may be marked as healthy, the load balancer will only send traffic to instances that pass the load balancer health checks\.